Some things need explaining in the resume to provide context about your work. What are those things? Let’s take a look.

 If you work in the cellular division, that gets the reader of your resume right to the business line where you work.

-By helping guide your reader to what your company does, it helps them relate to what their company does and helps them fit you into one of their roles…like the one you are doing the interview for.
+By helping guide your reader to what your company does, it helps them relate to what their company does.
+And helps them fit you into one of their roles…like the one you are doing the interview for.

-Scale is an important factor to explain as it helps the person reading your resume understand your role.
+The scale is an important factor to explain as it helps the person reading your resume understand your role.

 Think about managing four people versus managing ten.
 Or working on an in-state initiative versus a country-wide initiative.
 Or a global initiative.
 Each of those characteristics helps your reader understand the complexity and difficulty of the role.